kainkalju/kubjas/README.md

 <dd>
 <p>This job will only run if depends are met.
 If specified jobs allready running.
-Example you can run periodic jobs only if daemon job is running.</p>
+Example you can run periodic jobs only if other job is running.</p>
 <pre>
- depends = daemon-job
  depends = other-job</pre>
 <p>You can have multiple <strong>depends</strong> params.</p>
 <p>depends param can be special wildcard value that require all other jobs to